 Jeremy Crutchley is British-born and educated and lives in Los Angeles.
 He has a wide range of Film, Television and Theatre credits to his name.
-He is currently a Recurring Guest Star as the Puritan ‘Hathorne’ in “SALEM” (WGN America); he appeared as Robert opposite Rosamund Pike in “Women In Love” (BBC) and was seen as the pirate MORLEY in “BLACK SAILS”, plus Guest Star roles in “Constantine” and on the 3rd season premiere of “Hannibal” as Dr Roman Fell; in the Theatre he also performed the critically acclaimed Solo-show “Sacred Elephant” both Off-Broadway and in LA.
-Recent leads in Feature Films include Jimmy Pond in “FLYTRAP”, for which he is nominated Best Lead Actor at the London International Film Festival 2016.
-This indie movie has won Best Feature Film at the ECU Independent Film Festival in Paris 2015 and the REMI Award in Houston USA, the Audience award at Culver City LA, the Special Jury Award at the Chelsea Film Festival New York, and is currently nominated for 4 other awards.
+On TV, he plays the Puritan ‘Hathorne’ in “SALEM” (WGN America); he appeared as Robert opposite Rosamund Pike in “Women In Love” (BBC) and was seen as the pirate MORLEY in “BLACK SAILS”, plus a Guest Star role on the Season 3 Premiere of “Hannibal” as Dr Roman Fell.
+Recent Feature Film work includes Jimmy Pond in “FLYTRAP”, for which he is nominated Best Lead Actor at the London International Film Festival 2016.
+This indie movie has won Best Feature Film at the ECU Independent Film Festival in Paris 2015, the REMI Award in Houston USA, the Audience award at Culver City LA, the Special Jury Award at the Chelsea Film Festival New York, and is currently nominated for 4 other awards.

-In Theatre, his most recent performance is the solo show “SACRED ELEPHANT” which has received rave reviews in New York at the legendary La MaMa Theatre – and at The Odyssey in Los Angeles in 2014.
+With a long history in Theatre, his most recent performance is the critically acclaimed solo show “SACRED ELEPHANT” which received rave reviews in New York at the legendary La MaMa Theatre – and also at The Odyssey in Los Angeles in 2014.

 “SACRED ELEPHANT” Official Website

 Other Theatre work: he played Doug Wright’s international hit “I Am My Own Wife” in South Africa to great acclaim.
 The production attracted 6 Nominations and won 3 Fleur du Cap Theatre Awards, including both Best Actor and Best Solo Performance.